Account

 76 ÷ 5.7 = 13.3 kW

-The number you get here is a gross output of the solar system needed to cover 100% of energy needs.
-However, we can't leave it as it is.
+The number you get here is a gross output of the solar panels needed to cover 100% of energy needs.
+However, we can’t leave it as it is.
 As a grid-tied system is connected to the utility grid, losses are inevitable.
-They are usually related to wiring, connection, and system availability losses and amount to about 15% (ask your installer about your potential system losses).
+They are usually related to wiring, connection, and system availability losses and amount to about 15% (consult your utility provider to find out your potential system losses).
 It means that the net solar PV system output will be around 85%.
-To compensate for these losses, let's increase the system capacity by 15%.
+To compensate for these losses, let’s increase the system production by 15%.

 13.3 kW х 1.15 = 15.3 kW